msayati/PhosphoEnrichment/README.md

 ## 4. Contact

-If you have any questions, feel free to contact MArzieh Ayati at marzieh.ayati@utrgv.edu
+If you have any questions, feel free to contact Marzieh Ayati at marzieh.ayati@utrgv.edu